Created by Craig Preedy - © WyeDrive 2012

 That’s the beauty of training with WyeDrive.
 It wont break the bank, and you can pay as you go.
 Many driving schools look for you to pay up front.
 We don’t.

 Part One - The biggest outlay for this part will be the cost of books to get you started on your journey to passing the theory test.
-We will provide you with a reading list.
+We will provide you with a reading list and a work book that guides you through 6 sections to help your learning for Part One.
 The cost of these and the first test is around £300.
+This figure will vary depening on how you choose to purchase your books.

-Part Two - if you have an advanced driving qualification then this can be quite inexpensive however, if you’ve not taken additional training since passing your test then we would suggest as a minimum, 10 two hour sessions. £60 per two hour session (£600).
+Part Two - if you have an advanced driving qualification then this can be quite inexpensive however, if you’ve not taken additional training since passing your test then we would suggest as a minimum, 10 two hour sessions, one of these would be classroom based with the remaining 8 hours in car. £35 per two hour session (£350).

-Part Three - This is the part that has to have a minimum of 40 hours of tuition, and rightly so.
+Part Three - This part of the test requires that you do is the part that has to have a minimum of 40 hours of tuition, and rightly so.
 There is a great deal to learn and no one should expect to be ready in less than this.
 Often, it can take more hours.
-Assuming the minimum 40 hours at £35 per hour then this would be £1400.
+Assuming the minimum 40 hours at £40 per hour then this would be £1600.
 We recommend these sessions are done as 2 hour lessons.

 Costs of the Tests